UltraMessaging/um_perf/README.md

 So we devised a series of tests to estimate the performance of a fully-provisioned production datacenter using a minimally-provisioned lab.

-Here are the persistence tests:
+Here are the tests:
 1. Single source, single receiver, streaming (no Store).
+Not persistence, but provides a baseline rate.
 2. Single source, single SPP-based Store (disk-based), single receiver.
 This characterizes a single disk-based store's performance (throughput).
 3. Single source, single RPP-based Store, single receiver.